 Skip to content

-Sales admin automation / team-first lane
+Sales document desk / team-first lane

 First KPI

-First-response speed and qualified handoff quality
+Proposal and follow-up turnaround with qualified handoff quality

 System bias